fluent/fluentd-docs-gitbook/quickstart/faq.md

 ### I installed `td-agent`/`fluent-package` and want to add custom plugins.
 How do I do it?

-Use td-agent bundled gem.
+Use the bundled gem system.
 See [this section](../deployment/plugin-management.md) for more information.

 ### How can I match \(send\) an event to multiple outputs?